Hereditary spherocytosis: Clinical presentation

-The most common presentation will demonstrate jaundice (due to increased unconjugated bilirubin), anemia (with secondary pallor), and a palpable spleen sometimes with concomitant tenderness (due to splenic congestion and splenomegaly).
-Its worth noting that a subsection of HS patients will also have incidental black pigmented gallstones (made of calcium bilirubinate consequence of the extravascular hemolysis), and some of these patients will develop cholelithiasis and/or the potential complex sequelae of this condition, i.e. cholecystisis, choledocholithiasis, etc.
+The most common presentation will demonstrate jaundice (due to increased unconjugated bilirubin), anemia (with secondary pallor) and a palpable spleen, sometimes with concomitant tenderness (due to splenic congestion and splenomegaly).
+It is worth noting that a subsection of HS patients will also have incidental black pigmented gallstones made of calcium bilirubinate (a consequence of the extravascular hemolysis), and some of these patients will develop cholelithiasis or the potential complex sequelae of this condition (e.g. cholecystitis, choledocholithiasis, etc).

 Diagnostics

-Laboratory Testing
+Laboratory testing

 Available lab testing that may aid in the diagnosis of HS is as follows: